cure-lab/SCINet/README.md

 ```

 ## Acknowledgements
-This code uses ([Informer](https://github.com/zhouhaoyi/Informer2020), [MTGNN](https://github.com/nnzhan/MTGNN), [StemGNN](https://github.com/microsoft/StemGNN) as our baseline.
-We gratefully appreciate the impact these libraries had on this work.
-If you use our code, please consider citing the original papers as well.
+This code uses ([Informer](https://github.com/zhouhaoyi/Informer2020), [MTGNN](https://github.com/nnzhan/MTGNN), [StemGNN](https://github.com/microsoft/StemGNN) as  baseline methods for comparison.
+We gratefully appreciate their impact on this work.

-We also welcome all contributions to improve this library as well as give valuable feedbacks.
-We wish that this toolbox could serve the growing research community to reimplement existing methods and develop their own new models.
+We welcome all contributions to this work from the growing research community in time series analysis, and plesae provide your valuable feedbacks so that we could further improve this library.